 In October 2009 the group made their debut at the “Concours International d’Ensembles de Flûte á bec” organised by the “Société des Amis de Arnold Dolmetsch” in Le Mans (France) where they were awarded 1st Prize.
 In 2011 they received the Interpretation Prize (by unanimous vote of the five jury members) at the 17th International Chamber Music Competition in Illzach (France).
 In September 2014 they were awarded the First Prize, the Audience Award and the Press Prize of the International Van Wassenaer Early Music Competition, which took place during the Utrecht Early Music Festival (the Netherlands).

 Seldom Sene has given many recitals in renowned European series, venues and festivals, among them the Early Music Season of the Utrecht Early Music Festival, the MAfestival in Bruges (Belgium), Quincena Musical de San Sebastián (Spain), Felix!
 Urban in Cologne and the Blockflötenfesttage Stockstadt (Germany).
 The quintet records for the Dutch label Brilliant Classics, which released their six CDs to date: Taracea (2014), El aire se serena (2016), J.S.
 Bach: Goldberg Variations (2017), selected as Bach Album of the Year 2017 by the listeners of the Dutch radio station Concertzender, Delight in Musicke (2018) featuring soprano Klaartje van Veldhoven, Not a Single Road (2019), an album featuring contemporary music written for Seldom Sene and Concerto Barocco (2020), a collection of arrangements performed with guest musician Matthias Havinga on harpsichord and organ.
-Their seventh record, Fortune Infortune, will be launched in november 2023 and feature repertoire from the chansonnier of Margaret of Austria and other sources from the workshop of Petrus Alamire.
+Their seventh record, Fortune Infortune, was launched in october 2023 and features repertoire from the chansonnier of Margaret of Austria and other sources from the workshop of Petrus Alamire.